mod-cpp/pacman/exercises/24/pellet_closest_to_pacman/README.md

 ### 241. Exercise - Use Lambdas and Algorithms for `PacManAI::pelletClosestToPacman`

-Rewrite pelletClosestToPacman using lambdas and algorithms
+Rewrite pelletClosestToPacman using lambdas and algorithms.
+One implementation could be to sort the vector of pellets by the distance they have to PacMan, and then return the first one.

 ```cpp
 GridPosition PacManAI::pelletClosestToPacman(GridPosition pacmanGridPosition,